guillaume-azarias/My-HealthData-Core/README.md

 ## Contact / promotion channels on our social media

-We set up [DayOne webpage](https://2020.healthhack.solutions/project/78) and GitHub page.
+We set up the [DayOne HealthHack project page](https://2020.healthhack.solutions/project/78) and GitHub page.
 We advertised the DayOne HealthHack using social media (eg, LinkedIn and Instagram).

 ## Our takeaways and learnings